GPlates/GPlates/doc-python-api/sample-code/pygplates_calculate_velocities_by_plate_id.rst

 Details
 """""""

-The rotations are loaded from a file into a :class:`pygplates.RotationModel`.
+The rotations are loaded from a rotation file into a :class:`pygplates.RotationModel`.
 ::

     rotation_model = pygplates.RotationModel('rotations.rot')